LazaUK/AIFoundry-Agents-LogicApps/README.md

 ***

 ## Part 3: Configuring Logic App as a Tool using OpenAPI Schema

+> [!ATTENTION]
-*Coming soon!
+> *Coming soon!
 This section will describe how to configure an agent to use a Logic App via an OpenAPI schema, which offers a more declarative approach to defining tool capabilities.*